youyifong/tsp/README.md

 - _mask_text.png (with -s): an image file containing the identified numbers of the predicted cell masks

-- _seg.npy (with -r): cellpose output file containing overall info about predicted masks and parameters used in prediction.
+- _seg.npy (with -saveflow): cellpose output file containing overall info about predicted masks and parameters used in prediction.
 This file can be huge.

-- _cp_outlines.txt (with -r): a text file that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file
+- _cp_outlines.txt (with -saveroi): a text file that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file

 ## Cell phenotyping